rinalds98/artful-visions/README.md

     1. The website provides an easy and friendly experience when browsing the website.
     2. The website alerts the user/admin when they complete an action ie. register/purchase/update/delete.
     3. The website allows the user to purchase products and see previous customer reviews.
+    4. The website allows the user to search and sort products.
 ------

 - ## **As a website user I want:**